unnus/unnus/content/medical/little-known-orthodontic-marketing-ideas-2020-examples.md

 Your marketing efforts are as good as the brand behind it.
 If you have an orthodontic brand that is **differentiated**, **purpose-driven,** and **unique**, your marketing will have double the effect.

-Taking time to develop a differentiator for your practice and cultivating a brand that is set for success is critical before marketing.
+Taking time to develop a differentiator for your practice and cultivating a brand is critical before marketing.
 You don’t want to market a soulless brand.
 Marketing should be empowered by your branding not weakened by it.

 If you’d like to go deep into how to strategically put that into practice, check our free [healthcare branding series](https://unnus.com/healthcare-branding/).